creoapp/documentation/docs/creo/exporter.md

 }
 ```

-`Window1` is a native view controller configured with its children views like `Button1`:
+`Window1` is a native view controller configured with the child view `Button1`:

 ```
  class Window1: UIViewController {